Klipper3d/klipper/docs/Measuring_Resonances.md

 serial: /tmp/klipper_host_mcu

 [adxl345]
-cs_pin: rpi: None
+cs_pin:rpi: None

 [resonance_tester]
 accel_chip: adxl345
 probe_points:
-    100,100,20  # It is advised to start with 1 probe point, in the middle of the print bed, slightly above it.
+    100,100,20  # It is advised to start with 1 probe point, in the middle
+                # of the print bed, slightly above it.
 ```

 Restart Klipper via the `RESTART` command.